fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-Activities.rst

 **from a selection of Series contained in a Vector**:

 The service ``::activities::action::SActivityLauncher`` allows to launch an activity from a selection of Series.
 Its role is to create the specific Activity associated with the selected data.
 The Series are contained in a ``::fwData::Vector`` that can be filled by the user on clicking on the Series selection widget (``::uiMedDataQt::editor::SSelector``)

 This action should be followed by the service ``guiQt::editor::SDynamicView`` : this service listens the action signals and launchs the activity in a new tab.

 **from the activity wizard**:

-The editor ``::activities::editor::SCreateActivity`` and the action ``::activities::action::SCreateActivity`` propose the list of the available activity for the application, and when the user select one of them it sends a signal with the activity idendifier.
+The editor ``::activities::editor::SCreateActivity`` and the action ``::activities::action::SCreateActivity`` propose the list of the available activity for the application, and when the user select one of them it sends a signal with the activity identifier.
 The activity wizard (``::uiMedDataQt::editor::SActivityWizard``) listen this signal and display a widget to set the required data.
 The ``::fwMedData::ActivitySeries`` is created and can be launched by the ``guiQt::editor::SDynamicView``.